-- 18) Constructing a predator fence around at least 71 ha of suitable habitat and removing all mammalian predators to benefit lizards and birds (including taoka species). - 19) Creation of replacement rock tor habitat for lizards. - 20) Research into invertebrate community response to changes in tussockland habitat. - 21) Protection of riparian vegetation and streams. - 22) Fencing off a 100 m length of gully bottom below Coronation Spillway. - 23) Contingency measures if lizard salvage does not proceed as planned (see Lizard Management Plan).
+- 18) Constructing a predator fence around at least 45 ha of suitable habitat and removing all mammalian predators to benefit lizards and birds (including taoka26 species). - 19) Creation of replacement rock tor habitat for lizards. - 20) Research into invertebrate community response to changes in tussockland habitat and researching habitat of Orocrambus sophistes (if proved to be present). - 21) Protection and enhancement of riparian / wetland vegetation mosaic including 860 m of stream bed and 0.008 ha of areas classified as natural inland wetland. - 22) Fencing off a 100 m length of the gully bottom below Coronation Spillway.